-Annuity Definition: An annuity is an investment where a lump sum of money is exchanged for guaranteed income payments for a specified period of time or the remainder of one's life.
+Annuity Definition: An annuity is an investment where a lump sum of money gets exchanged for guaranteed income payments for a specified time or the remainder of one's life.

 Annuities can be an attractive investment for some of a person's money in retirement.
-That's because the income guarantees provide protection against market volatility.
+That's because the income guarantees protect against market volatility.

-When it comes to how much of a person's money should be allocated to an annuity, the question quickly becomes how much do annuities return?
-This question can help determine how much, if any money should be contributed to an annuity.
-After all, there are very conservative alternative investments such as certificate of deposits(CDs) one could also invest in.
+When it comes to how much of a person's money should get allocated to an annuity, the question quickly becomes how much do annuities return?
+This question can help determine how much money to contribute to an annuity if any.
+After all, there are very conservative alternative investments such as a certificate of deposit(CDs) where someone could also invest.

-Disclaimer: This article is written from the perspective of a life annuity.
-An annuity where one can expect to receive income until the end of one's life.
-It is also written from the perspective of an annuity that has been/is being annuitized, rather than a fixed annuity with a principal balance earning interest.
+Disclaimer: This article was written from the perspective of a life annuity, which is an annuity where one can expect to receive income until the end of one's life.
+Also, it is written from the perspective of an annuity that has been/is being annuitized.
+This perspective is in comparison to a fixed annuity with a principal balance earning interest.

-Before we talk about the rate of return on an annuity, it's important to understand that the annuity insurance company will not tell you the expected/estimated rate of return on an annuity(if it is a lifetime annuity).
+Before we talk about the rate of return on an annuity, it's essential to understand that the annuity insurance company will not tell you the expected/estimated rate of return on an annuity(if it is a lifetime annuity).
 You'll need to calculate that yourself.
-That's because the insurance company doesn't know exactly when a person will die and annuity payments will cease.
-They DO know, and very accurately we might add, when a large group of people will die on average.
+That's because the insurance company doesn't know precisely when a person will die, and annuity payments will cease.
+They DO know very accurately when a large group of people will die on average.
 They do this by using life actuarial calculations.

 Comparing Other Investments

-In other words, when money is used to purchase an annuity, the principal balance is forfeited in exchange for principal and interest payments until one's death.
-With a CD, the principal balance remains in the bank and the bank only make interest payments.
+In other words, when money gets used to purchase an annuity, the principal balance is forfeited in exchange for principal and interest payments until one's death.
+With a CD, the principal balance remains in the bank, and the bank only makes interest payments.
 That is why a CD or other comparable investment will have what appears to be a lower payout rate.
 But comparing the payout rate for these two investments is like comparing apples and oranges.

 Calculate The Rate of Return

-The far right column in our annuity return calculator is called the "annuity rate of return" and it calculates the annuity's rate of return for each year the annuity is held.
+The far-right column in our annuity return calculator is called the "annuity rate of return," and it calculates the annuity's rate of return for each year of the annuity.
 To see this sequence of returns in visual format, check out the "Annuity Rate of Return" line chart that graphs these results.

 Annuity Rate of Return In The Early Years

 The rate of return on an annuity in the early years is in most cases a negative rate of return.
-This is because when an annuity is purchased, the buyer is forfeiting the right to the return of principal if they were to die in the early years...in addition to ongoing payments.
+It is negative because when an annuity is purchased, the buyer is forfeiting the capital/principal if they were to die in the early years.
+In most cases, they also forfeit ongoing payments.
 In other words, if a person dies in the early years, and they haven't received the full amount they used to purchase the annuity, their loved ones won't receive the remainder.
 This means that the rate of return from an annuity will not be positive until 100 percent of the principal is recouped via the annuity payments.
-This is one of the risks of purchasing an annuity.
-When purchasing an annuity be sure to ask your financial advisor "what happens to the money if I die."
+This fact is one of the risks of purchasing an annuity.
+When purchasing an annuity, be sure to ask your financial advisor, "what happens to the money if I die."